Brighton College Prep Handcross: History

 The school traces its origins back to 1887, when it was known as Wykeham Hall, based in Hampshire.
 In 1918 Wykeham Hall was bought by the Fleet Air Arm who used it as part of their Officers' Mess, and the School move to the opposite side of the airfield into Seafield Park and moved the school to Lower Beeding a town near Horsham changing the name to Newells.

 In 1968 following a major fire where one pupil died, the school relocated to Handcross and merged with Desmoor School from Ewhurst in Surrey.
-In 1974 the school changed its name to 'Handcross Park' which has stuck since.
+In 1974 the school changed its name to 'Handcross Park'.

 Originally there were two headmasters, Captain Peter Hope-Lang and Mr Alan McNeile, until Hope-Lang's death in 1970.
 For a time the school was also known as Newells and Desmoor School.

 In 2011 Handcross Park joined a 'family of schools' with Brighton College and St Christophers.

 As of 2019, the School has 414 pupils.
 The Headmaster, Jonnie Besley, joined the school in 2023, taking over from Richard Brown, who became Head in 2016.
 A former headmaster, Graeme Owton has become Executive Head of the Brighton College Prep Schools.